Ri5ux/MinecraftSourceDeobfuscator/README.md

-MCPMappingPatcher is a tool for Minecraft developers that correctly remaps the mappings in a selected set of source files.
+MinecraftSourceDeobfuscator is a tool for Minecraft developers that correctly remaps the obfuscated function and field names in a selected set of source files.

 Program Arguments